 One of the largest and historically most important winegrowing areas California (Region North Coast ).
-It is divided into partly overlapping AVA's and sub-AVA's.
-Without going into the hierarchical order, these are in alphabetical order Alexander Valley, Alexander Mountain, Bennett Valley, Chalk Hill, Dry Creek Valley, Knights Valley, Los Carneros, Northern Sonoma, Rock Pile, Russian River Valley, Sonoma Coast, Sonoma County Green Valley, Sonoma Mountain and Sonoma Valley.
-An overall AVA name does not exist.
+It is divided into partially overlapping AVAs and sub-AVAs.
+Without going into the hierarchical order, these are in alphabetical order Alexander Valley, Alexander Mountain, Bennett Valley, Chalk Hill, Dry Creek Valley, Knights Valley, Los Carneros, Northern Sonoma, Rockpile, Russian River Valley, Sonoma Coast, Sonoma County Green Valley, Sonoma Mountain and Sonoma Valley.
+There is no comprehensive AVA name.
 The area extends north of San Francisco between Napa County and the Pacific.
-The climatic conditions range from warm in the north (climate region III) to cool due to the Pacific in the south (I).
-The diverse soils consist of clay, silty soils, lime and volcanic soil.
+The climatic conditions range from warm in the north (climate region III) to cool in the south due to the Pacific (I).
+The diverse soils consist of clay, alluvial soils, lime and volcanic earth.

-The vineyards cover about 23,000 hectares of vineyards on flat or gently rolling terrain at an average altitude of 120 meters.
-The most important varieties are Cabernet Sauvignon.
+The vineyards cover around 23,000 hectares of vineyards on flat or gently hilly terrain at an average altitude of 120 meters.
+The main varieties are Cabernet Sauvignon.
 Chardonnay.
 Merlot.
 Pinot Noir.
 Syrah.
 Zinfandel.
 Gewurztraminer.
 Chenin Blanc.
-Riesling and Sauvignon Blanc, There are half red and white wines produced.
-From the Sonoma Valley went out the People's Survey, which led in 1856 to the separation of Alta California from Mexico and 1850 for incorporation into the United States.
-Before that, General Mariano Vallejo (1808-1890) had been the last Mexican governor to run a winery and was the first great wine grower.
-And the famous viticultural pioneer Agoston Haraszthy (1812-1869) founded his own here Buena Vista Winery,
+Riesling and Sauvignon Blanc, Half of the red and white wines are produced.
+The Sonoma Valley started the popular uprising that led to the separation of Alta California from Mexico in 1856 and to the United States in 1850.
+Before that, General Mariano Vallejo (1808-1890) was the last Mexican governor to run a winery and was the first large-scale winegrower.
+And the famous wine pioneer Agoston Haraszthy (1812-1869) founded his Buena Vista Winery,

-The Miwok Indians called the Sonoma Valley "Valley of the many moons" as the moon rose seven times as they crossed the valley and the Mayacama mountains.
-It runs parallel to the eastern "eternal competitor" Napa Valley, The valley is bounded on both sides by steep mountains.
+The Miwok Indians called the Sonoma Valley "Valley of the Many Moons" because the moon rose seven times while crossing the valley and the Mayacama Mountains.
+It runs parallel to the "eternal competitor" to the east Napa Valley, The valley is bordered on both sides by steep mountains.
 Due to the special climatic conditions, it is an excellent red wine area.
-The most important grape varieties are Cabernet Sauvignon and Zinfandel.
-Until the 1970s, mainly simple wines were produced for blending mass wines.
-Then there was starting from the winery Simi a great quality boost.
-In 1970 there were only 60 wineries, today there are over 200.
-Next to the Napa Valley, it is considered the center of Californian viticulture.
+The main grape varieties here are Cabernet Sauvignon and Zinfandel.
+Until the 1970s, mainly simple wines for blending bulk wines were produced.
+Then there was starting from the winery Simi a big upswing in quality.
+In 1970 there were only 60 wineries, today there are more than 200.
+In addition to the Napa Valley, it is the center of Californian viticulture.

-The writer Jack London (1876-1916) ran a ranch near Glen Ellen in Sonoma County.
-Today, his former estate is federally administered and used for grape growing.
-He made a declaration of love over the area as follows: The air is like wine.
-Scatters of sea fog over the Sonoma Mountains.
+The writer Jack London (1876-1916) ran a ranch at Glen Ellen in Sonoma County.
+Today, his former property is administered by the state and used for growing grapes.
+He made a declaration of love for the area as follows: The air is like wine.
+Scraps of sea mist sweep across the Sonoma Mountains.
 The afternoon sun glows in the sleepy sky.
 I have everything to be happy.
 Well-known producers are Buena Vista Winery.
 Bronco Wine Company.
 Clos du Bois.
 Cobb Wines.
 Gallo.
 Gundlach-Bundschu.
 Francis Ford Coppola Winery.
 Hanzell.
-Iron Horse.
+Iron horse.
 Jordan.
 Kendall-Jackson.
 Kenwood.
 Korbel.
 Louis M. Martini.
 Marimar Estate ( Torres ) Rafanelli.
 Ravenswood.
 Ridge Vineyards.
 Sebastiani.
 Simi and Williams Selyem.